basho/clique/README.md

 clique:register_command(Cmd, KeySpecs, FlagSpecs, Callback).
 ```

+#### Command Wildcards
+Users can also use the '*' atom any number of times at the end of a command spec
+to indicate wildcard fields in the command.
+This is useful for simple commands that
+always requires certain arguments in a clear concise order.
+For instance, the command
+`riak-admin cluster join <node>` always requires a node name to be specified,
+and it would be cumbersome and redundant if a user had to type
+`riak-admin cluster join --node=<node>` instead.
+However, it is recommended that this
+feature be used sparingly, and only in cases with a small number of arguments that are
+always specified in a clear, obvious order.
+Too many free-form arguments can impair usability,
+and can lead to situations where it's easy to forget the command format or to specify the
+arguments in the wrong order.

+When a command is run, it will try to match the exact command spec first, and then look for
+progressively fuzzier matches using wildcards, working from the end of the command backward.
+For example, if the user runs registers commands for `["my-cmd", "foo", "bar"]`,
+`["my-cmd", "foo", '*']`, and `["my-cmd", '*', '*']`, then running "my-cmd foo bar" will always
+match the first spec, "my-cmd foo blub" will match the second spec, and "my-cmd baz blub" will
+match the final spec.

+The existence of wildcards is the sole reason that the user-inputted command strings are passed
+to the callback.
+If a command is registered without wildcards, the the same command will always
+be passed to the callback function, and so that particular argument can be ignored (as it was
+in the example above).

 ### register_usage/2
 We want to show usage explicitly in many cases, and not with the `--help` flag.